GLOBAL MARKETS-Dollar, stocks rise as U.S. jobs data boosts taper talk

 The Thomson Reuters/University of Michigan's preliminary reading on the overall index on consumer sentiment jumped to 82.5 for December, up from a final reading of 75.1 in November.
 This was the highest reading for the index since July and topped analyst forecasts for a reading of 76.

-U.S. Treasury yields, a benchmark for borrowing costs around the world, briefly climbed above 2.9 percent, and later the 10-year note was up 4/32 in price to yield 2.8772 percent.
+U.S. Treasury yields, a benchmark for borrowing costs around the world, briefly climbed above 2.9 percent, and later the 10-year note was trading flat in price to yield 2.8608 percent.

 Bund futures settled up 22 ticks at 140.11 euros.